A good first degree (usually in mathematics, statistics or economics, although other subjects with a high mathematical content are acceptable).

-Students who are considered to have performed sufficiently well in the programme (both in examinations and coursework), as determined by an examiner appointed by the UK Actuarial Profession will receive exemptions.
+Students who are considered to have performed sufficiently well in the programme (both in examinations and coursework), as determined by examiners appointed by the Institute and Faculty of Actuaries, will receive exemptions.

-If you fail to achieve a suitable overall standard, you might still be awarded individual module exemptions as recommended by the Profession’s examiner.
-Please note that individual exemptions are granted based on the final written examinations only.
+If you fail to achieve a suitable overall standard, you might still be awarded individual subject exemptions.

 This programme aims to: